 Do you grow tomatoes?
 We have research-based information about planting tomatoes and disease management.
 Check out the videos, tips, and fact sheets below.

-How do I get started with tomatoes?
+How do I get started with growing tomatoes?

 If you're just getting started with tomatoes watch this quick overview video.

 For more detailed information watch our in-depth webinar!

 What are the best growing conditions for tomatoes?

 - Light – sunny.
 6-8 hours of sun MINIMUM.
 Avoid planting near trees.

 - Soil – well-drained loam.
 Avoid wet feet on the plant.

 - Fertility and pH - pH – 5.8 to 7.2.
 Lime if needed.
 Test your soil before you plant.

 - Temperature – warm.
 Ideal temperatures are 80s during the day and 50s or 60s at night.
 If you're comfortable, the tomatoes will be comfortable.
 If it's too hot, tomatoes have trouble setting fruit.

 - Moisture – moist.
 Water the plants thoroughly every two to four days during dry periods.
 Plants in containers need daily watering.